 Module B: Consists of 10 weeks of intensive classroom instruction.
 You will choose two to four courses from a selection of 3-credit offerings in business, film, economics, political science, religion, or history.
 All students with no previous knowledge of Chinese must enroll in either Chinese 101 (Mandarin) for 4 credits or Beginning Cantonese Conversation for 1 credit.

 Module C: The final 5 weeks are devoted to an intensive 40 hour per week internship* or a guided research project.
 (A minimum 3.0 GPA is required for internship placement.)
 Both options are 3 credits.

 Hong Kong internships provide a practical understanding of how business and government function, while allowing students to establish contacts and gain impressive résumé-building experience.
 This intensive program (most interns work at least 40 hours a week) is for qualified students with a minimum 3.0 GPA, demonstrated computer skills, and relevant course work and/or prior work experience in the requested internship field.
-Placements include international and nongovernmental organizations, businesses, banking firms, the communications industry, and many more.
+Placements include international and nongovernmental organizations, businesses, wealth management, the communications industry, and many more.

 *NOTE: All internship placements are finalized in Hong Kong following an interview.
 To be considered, fill out the Internship Request Form included with the application materials and include an updated resume.
 Because the program is competitive, placements cannot be guaranteed.